 Crispy Blackened Tofu Tacos with Avocado-Lime Crema

 I’ve been dreaming about going back to Maui since the day we left.
-Between the beautiful rainbows, the lush green mountains, the clear blue water, and cute sea turtles, it’s a place that’s very difficult for me to forget.
+The beautiful rainbows, the lush green mountains, the clear blue water, cute sea turtles…it’s a place that’s very difficult for me to forget.

 I’m sure throwing back three tropical drinks had something to do with it, but I swear the blackened Mahi Mahi tacos they served me in that pool chair were some of the best tacos I’ve ever eaten in my entire life.

 I know that might seem confusing, seeing how I call myself a vegetarian, but I guess when it comes down to it I’m kind of a pescatarian because I still like to eat fish on occasion.
 Brandon, on the other hand, is much more strict with his commitment to not eating animals so I know better than to try cooking it for him.
-The majority of the time I just wait to have it until we visit somewhere that serves wild and locally caught fish.
+Instead of making it at home, I usually wait until we visit somewhere that serves wild and locally caught fish.

-Anyways, the inspiration for these came from a craving for those tacos.
-So that we could both eat them, I decided to try a vegan version with crispy blackened tofu!
+The inspiration for these came from a craving for those tacos.
+So that we could both eat them, I decided to try a vegan version with crispy blackened tofu.

 Now there are few tricks to getting tofu nice and crispy and the first one is making sure that you buy it firm or, even better, extra/super firm.